 Balk gives Astros 8-7 win, first 4-game sweep of Rangers

-Texas closer Keone Kela had already thrown a pitch to Evan Gattis with two outs when Astros manager A.J.
-Hinch came out of the dugout apparently to question whether Kela had balked.
-After a brief conversation among the four umpires, Springer was awarded home.
+Kela had already thrown the pitch to Evan Gattis with two outs when Hinch came out of the dugout.
+Crew chief Sam Holbrook said the umpires stopped Hinch before he could argue to discuss whether Kela had declared that he would pitch out of the windup with runners at second and third.

-Replay showed Kela (3-3) not pausing in his delivery, and Rangers manager Jeff Banister was ejected while arguing the decision.
+Once the umpires agreed Kela hadn’t made such a declaration, they awarded Springer home.
+Replay showed Kela (3-3) not pausing in his delivery, and Banister was ejected by Holbrook while arguing the decision.

+”There was nothing, no umpire called a balk,” Banister said. ”My argument was didn’t know that we could come out and get the umpires to convene to try to see what everybody came up with.
+Upsetting in the sense that you can’t argue against a balk.”

+Springer walked to lead off the ninth, went to second on a wild pitch and took third on a flyout by Yuli Gurriel after an intentional walk to Jose Altuve.
+As for the confusion after the pitch to Gattis, Hinch didn’t think there was much of an argument.

 The World Series champion Astros won their fifth straight and moved a season-high 17 games over .500 (42-25) despite Dallas Keuchel failing to hold a 6-0 lead.